mbcrump/AppleWatchEmoji/README.md

 by: [Michael Crump](http://twitter.com/mbcrump)

-This is an app built with Xcode 6 Beta 4 that uses the Apple Watch to display and lookup what an emoji means.
+This is an app built and tested with Xcode 6.2 (from the app store) that uses the Apple Watch to display and lookup what an emoji means.

 Below is a demo: